rizinorg/book/src/first_steps/windows_compilation.md

 ## Windows

-Radare2 relies on the Meson build system generator to support compilation on all platforms, including Windows.
+Rizin relies on the Meson build system generator to support compilation on all platforms, including Windows.
 Meson will generate a Visual Studio Solution, all the necessary project files, and wire up the Microsoft Visual C++ compiler for you.

-> **tip** You can download nightly binaries from https://ci.appveyor.com/project/radareorg/radare2/history.
+> **tip** You can download nightly binaries from https://ci.appveyor.com/project/rizinorg/rizin/history.
 Be sure to download only from `master` branch!

 ### Prerequisites